 The court system is stacked against victims of red-light/speed-camera tickets.
 You could spend countless hours of time proving that your ticket was a scam.
 They are hoping you will just give up and pay the ticket.
 Don’t.
 There are easy ways to beat the red-light ticket scam.
 Our advice is below.

 - It will NOT go on your driving record, paid or not.
 It is treated like a parking ticket.
 It will not effect your car insurance rates.
 It may effect your credit rating if unpaid though.

-- It may have official city letterhead, but it was sent by the company that operates/makes money from the cameras.
+- It may have official city letterhead, but it was sent by the out-of-state company that owns and makes money from the cameras.

 Tell us your stories on how you fought them, and what the outcome was.
-Please remember to include the location of the court you dealt with, since how this topic is handled varies widely from city to city.
+Please remember to include the location of the court you dealt with, since it varies widely from city to city.